 FINANCES AND LIST OF SPONSORS

 As one would imagine, the outreach programme needed a lot of money for its smooth running.
 For example, the organisation had to print 1,500 copies of specially designed cards.
-Substantial amount of money was also spent on logistics, clerical work, communication and procurement of prizes that were given out at every outreach.
+Substantial amount of money was also spent on logistics, clerical work, communication, and procurement of prizes that were presented at every outreach.
 Therefore, the organisation depended largely on contributions from kind-hearted people.

 It is pretty fascinating that all the donations the organisation received for the outreach programme were unsolicited.
 Majority of the sponsors, if not all, were less than 24 years.
 Of their own volition, they reached out to the Director and said, “Omoya, we like what you’re doing.
 How can we contribute to this project?”
 In essence, the organisation did not need to write for sponsorship or consult any agency for help.

 Below is the list of sponsors in alphabetical order:

 *Aloba Tofunmi (CEO, Acumen Capitals)

 The organisation is more than happy to make available its financial records on request.
 If you would like to have a look at the nitty-gritty of the organisation’s finances, please feel free to ask for it privately.
 However, after all accounts had been balanced for the outreach programme, what the Director can publicly disclose is that contributions of the aforementioned sponsors were sufficient to leave the organisation with a surplus of twenty thousand naira.

 This surplus of twenty thousand naira, as the Director hinted in the final press statement, has been re-channeled into combating the COVID-19 pandemic.
 Below is a transaction receipt showing the transfer of the said amount into the support account created by Ekiti State Government for tackling coronavirus.